Banner of Peace

-The banner of peace is a symbol of the Roerich Pact.
-This pact is the first international treaty dedicated to the protection of artistic and scientific institutions and historical monuments.
-It was signed on April 15, 1935.
-The banner of peace was proposed by Nicholas Roerich for an international pact for the protection of culture values.
+The Banner of Peace is a symbol associated with the Roerich Pact, the first international treaty aimed at the protection of artistic and scientific institutions and historical monuments.
+The pact, signed on April 15, 1935, represents a significant milestone in the international effort to safeguard cultural values and heritage.
+The Banner of Peace was proposed by Nicholas Roerich, a prominent figure in the development of the pact, as a universal emblem to signify protected cultural sites under the agreement.